SHASWATSINGH3101/Git_RAG/README.md

-# Git_RAG
 # RAG-Powered GitHub Code Ingestion and Query System

 This project provides a streamlined way to ingest GitHub repositories, process their contents, and use Retrieval-Augmented Generation (RAG) with a Language Model to answer questions about the code.
+This project runs locally and requires Ollama with the LLM of your choice installed.

 ## Features